fe1ixxu/ALMA/README.md

 - **ALMA-13B**: Full-weight Fine-tune LLaMA-2-7B on 12B monolingual tokens and then **Full-weight** fine-tune on human-written parallel data
 - **ALMA-13B-LoRA** (Our best system): Full-weight Fine-tune LLaMA-2-7B on 12B monolingual tokens and then **LoRA** fine-tune on human-written parallel data

-We have also provided the translation outputs from our best system, ALMA-13B-LoRA, in the outputs/ours/ directory.
+We have also provided the translation outputs from our best system, ALMA-13B-LoRA, in the `outputs/ours/` directory.
 These outputs can be directly accessed and used for subsequent evaluations.

-Model checkpoints are released at huggingface:
+Model checkpoints are released at huggingface (**will be public soon until the approval from the Microsoft**):
 |     Models    | Base Model Link | LoRA Link |
 |:-------------:|:---------------:|:---------:|
 |    ALMA-7B    |        [haoranxu/ALMA-7B](https://huggingface.co/haoranxu/ALMA-7B)        |     -     |